CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md

 ### Example: Using model parameter names listed in the AI/ML taxonomy

-The following pseudocode shows how you would include the defined (reserved) `count` and `tuning_methods` model parameters on an ML model's model card:
+The following pseudocode shows how you would include the defined (reserved) `count` and `tuning_method` model parameters on an ML model's model card:

 ```jsonc
 {